MilanSkocic/codata/pywrapper/sphinx/source/api/codedoc.rst

 .. automodule:: pycodata
     :members:

-All attributes of the C extension :obj:`pycodata._codata` are directly available in the python wrapper.
+All attributes of the C extension :obj:`pycodata.codata` are directly available in the python wrapper.

 _codata
 ------------------------
-.. automodule:: pycodata._codata
+.. automodule:: pycodata.codata
     :members: